Citizens United v. FEC: Polls

-An ABC–Washington Post poll conducted shortly after the Citizens United ruling showed that 80% of those surveyed opposed (and 65% strongly opposed) the ruling, with the pollsters interpreting the results as: "corporations and unions can spend as much money as they want to help political candidates win elections".
+An ABC–Washington Post poll conducted shortly after the ruling showed that 80% of those surveyed opposed (and 65% strongly opposed) the ruling, with the pollsters interpreting the results as: "corporations and unions can spend as much money as they want to help political candidates win elections".
 Additionally, 72% supported "an effort by Congress to reinstate limits on corporate and union spending on election campaigns".
 The poll showed large majority support from Democrats, Republicans, and independents.

 A Gallup Poll conducted in 2009, after oral arguments but publicized after the Supreme Court ruling, resulted in somewhat different conclusions.
 The poll found that 57% of those surveyed "agreed that money given to political candidates is a form of free speech" and 55% percent agreed that the "same rules should apply to individuals, corporations and unions".
-In the same poll, however, 52% of respondents supported limits on campaign contributions over financial support of campaigns and 76% thought the government should be able to place limits on corporate or union donations.
+But in the same poll, 52% of respondents supported limits on campaign contributions over financial support of campaigns and 76% thought the government should be able to place limits on corporate or union donations.

 Separate polls commissioned by various conservative organizations, including Citizens United and the Institute for Free Speech, using different wording, found support for the decision.
 In particular, a Center for Competitive Politics poll found that 51% of respondents believed that Citizens United should have a right to air ads promoting Hillary: The Movie.
 The poll also found that only 22% had heard of the Supreme Court ruling.
 Polling conducted by Ipsos in 2017 found that 48% of Americans oppose the decision and 30% support it, with the remainder having no opinion.
 The poll also found that 57% percent of Americans favored "limits on the amount of money super PACs can raise and spend".

 Legislative responses

 Federal

-In February 2010, shortly after the Supreme Court ruling, Senator Charles E. Schumer and Representative Chris Van Hollen outlined legislation aimed at undoing the decision.
+In February 2010, shortly after the Supreme Court ruling, Senator Chuck Schumer and Representative Chris Van Hollen outlined legislation aimed at undoing the decision.
 In June the DISCLOSE Act passed in the House of Representatives but failed in the Senate.
 It would have required additional disclosure by corporations of their campaign expenditures.
 The law, if passed, would also have prohibited political spending by American companies with twenty percent or more foreign ownership, and by most government contractors.
-Also in 2010, Senator Dick Durbin (D-IL) proposed that laws on corporate governance be amended to assure that shareholders vote on political expenditures.
+Also in 2010, Senator Dick Durbin proposed that laws on corporate governance be amended to assure that shareholders vote on political expenditures.

-Representative Donna Edwards and Maryland Democratic State Senator Jamie Raskin, have circulated petitions to reverse the decision by means of constitutional amendment.
+Multiple constitutional amendments have been introduced to overturn Citizens United.
+Representative Donna Edwards and Maryland State Senator Jamie Raskin circulated petitions to reverse the decision by constitutional amendment.
 Representative Leonard Boswell introduced legislation to amend the constitution.
-President Barack Obama and Senator John Kerry also called for an amendment to overrule the decision.
-In 2011 Senator Bernie Sanders proposed the Saving American Democracy Amendment, which would reverse the court's ruling.
-In 2015 Sanders said that "the foundations of American Democracy are being undermined" and called for sweeping campaign finance reform.
-Sanders has repeated such calls in the years since.
+President Obama and Senator John Kerry also called for an amendment to overrule the decision.
+In 2011, Senator Bernie Sanders proposed the Saving American Democracy Amendment, which would reverse the ruling.
+In 2015, Sanders said, "the foundations of American democracy are being undermined" and called for sweeping campaign finance reform.
+He has repeated such calls in the years since.